Urbanizacion Las Ramblas is a development that has been created in stages. We are now in the middle of the community - close to the golf clubhouse.

 It takes only around 10 minutes to drive to the beaches, and parking seems reasonably easy.
 We are sure that if you go in the middle of the Spanish holidays you may have to walk for a minute of 2, but it looks promissing even when we were there in September which is the busy season.

 There are muliple beaches along the coast.
-We can not say which one is the best yet, but give us a year and we will be a lot wiser.
+We can not say which one is the best for you - they all have different appeal, depending on what you are looking for.

 What we can say is that there is a coastal walkway that will take you through 4 or 5 beaches, and have walked this a couple of times already.
 The walk starts in La Zenia and finishes in Cabo Roig.

-If we don't like getting sand in their shoes we can use the swimmingpool located immediately behind our apartment.
+If we don't like getting sand in their shoes we can use the swimmingpool located immediately in front of our house.

 The pool can be used by only a relatively few people, and that means that it is never crowded.
 It is being maintained by a service company which should ensure that it is ready to use at all times.

 We are getting old and we don't enjoy cold water any more.
 For that reason it took until mid to late June until we hit the pool and the sea.
 In September it is nice and warm enough for just about all ages, and we have to say that October is our favorite month of the year to visit.
 Here the temperature is not boiling hot, but both the pool and the sea is very plesant.